elixir-cloud-aai/mock-TES/README.md

       TES instance a given task should be sent to.
 ```

-The response model further relies on model `tesCosts`:

 ##### `tesCosts`

+The response model further relies on model `tesCosts` which specifies an
+`amount` and a `currency` property:

 ```yaml
   tesCosts: